CarolHall-NCSU-CBE/Data-and-code-for-antiparallel-Self-assembly-design-peptides/README.md

 The source codes are in /code/.
 Compiler such as gfortran or ifort is required

 # Getting Started
-/code/: This directory contains the following files and directories
+/code/-This directory contains the following files and directories:
 1. main.f90-source code
 2. /lib/-This directory contains the forcefield and rotamer parameters of all the 20 natural amino acids
 3. comp.pdb-An example of the input PDB file needed to start the design